Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Preliminaries

 \paragraph{Suggested Matching}

-Here we briefly restate the edge-weighted version of the Suggested Matching algorithm proposed by \citet{feldman2009online}.
-We first calculate the optimal solution of the following LP, which is a fractional matching bounding the offline optimal.
+Here we briefly restate the Suggested Matching algorithm proposed by \citet{feldman2009online}, in the edge-weighted setting.
+We first calculate the optimal solution of the following LP, which is a fractional matching upperbounding the offline optimum.

 Then, when an online vertex of type $i$ arrives, we match it to each unmatched adjacent offline vertex $j$ with probability $\frac{x_{ij}}{\lambda_i}$.
 In the end, the matched probability of each edge $(i,j)$ will be at least $(1-\frac{1}{e})x_{ij}$.